 - Symbols direct drivers to change lanes when a lane is blocked.

-- Overhead message signs warns drivers of slowdowns, backups and collisions ahead.
+- Overhead message signs warn drivers of slowdowns, backups and collisions ahead.

-The system decreases last second avoidance maneuvers and panic braking, primary factors contributing to collisions.
+The system decreases last second avoidance maneuvers and panic braking, which are both primary factors that contribute to collisions.

 - Interstate 5

 WSDOT is one of the first state transportation agencies to use this type of Active Traffic and Demand Management system in the United States.
 Considered a work in progress, analysis of existing traffic management corridors for safety and congestion relief could lead to additional locations like Joint Base Lewis McChord in Tacoma.

 These applications are consistent with WSDOT’s Moving Washington strategy which emphasizes the efficient operation of existing highways by deploying strategies that reduce collisions and maximize traffic flow.

 Active Traffic and Demand Management signs allow WSDOT to quickly alert drivers to changing roadway conditions and direct drivers to reduce speeds and move away from a lane closure or get around a collision.

 Emergency responders report high compliance with the “lane blocked/lane closed” symbols.
 These control symbols, including red X’s and yellow merge arrows provide extra time for vehicles to move over and provide a gap between emergency responders and moving traffic.
 WSP troopers patrolling the corridors report feeling safer when working on the roadway.

 The system is helpful in managing weather events as well as managing other emergency situations.